 - 1.1 The Localism Act 2011 introduced new powers to allow local communities to shape development in their areas.
-One of these powers was the ability for local communities to produce their own development plan for their area by preparing a Neighbourhood Plan. - 1.2 This Neighbourhood Plan (hereafter referred to as the Acklington Neighbourhood Plan or (ANP) sets out a vision for the parish of Acklington (the neighbourhood area) and includes planning policies for the use and development of land.
-It will form part of the statutory planning framework for the area, and the policies contained within it will be used to determine planning applications submitted to the Council within the neighbourhood area. - 1.3 A Neighbourhood Plan must be prepared in close consultation with the local community.
-Although the Parish Council carry out the drafting of the Neighbourhood Plan, this is done on behalf of the local community. - 1.4 The ANP has been compiled by Acklington Parish Council who appointed a Steering Group comprising both residents in the neighbourhood area and members of Acklington Parish Council.
-The Steering Group have been assisted by a planning consultant and have had support from officers at Northumberland County Council. - 1.5 This neighbourhood plan establishes a vision for the future of the neighbourhood area over the plan period (up to 2036), a set of objectives and seven planning policies.
-This plan period is designed to align with the Northumberland Local Plan (adopted March 2022) which covers the same period.
+One of these powers was the ability for local communities to produce their own development plan for their area by preparing a Neighbourhood Plan. - 1.2 This Neighbourhood Plan (hereafter referred to as the Acklington Neighbourhood Plan or ANP) sets out a vision for the parish of Acklington (the neighbourhood area) and includes planning policies for the use and development of land.
+It will form part of the statutory development plan for this area, and its policies will be used to determine planning applications within the parish. - 1.3 A Neighbourhood Plan must be prepared in close consultation with the local community.
+Although the Parish Council carry out the drafting of the Neighbourhood Plan, this is done on behalf of the local community. - 1.4 The ANP has been compiled by Acklington Parish Council, the qualifying body, who appointed a Steering Group comprising both residents in the neighbourhood area and members of Acklington Parish Council.
+The Steering Group have been assisted by a planning consultant and have had support from officers at Northumberland County Council.
+The ANP is Acklington Parish Council's Plan. - 1.5 This neighbourhood plan establishes a vision for the future of the neighbourhood area over the plan period (up to 2036), a set of objectives and seven planning policies.
+This plan period aligns with the Northumberland Local Plan (adopted March 2022) which covers the same period.